AndrewODSAT/Notes/README.md

 # Notes

-This repo will be used to store
+This repo will be used to store my obsidian notes for school and personal use.